-A subset of a topological space is closed if its complement is an open subset, or equivalently if it contains all its limit points.
+A subset of a topological space (or more generally a convergence space) is closed if its complement is an open subset, or equivalently if it contains all its limit points.
 When equipped with the subspace topology, we may call (or its inclusion ) a closed subspace.
 More abstractly, a subspace of a space is closed if the inclusion map is a closed map.

 The collection of closed subsets of a space is closed under arbitrary intersections.
 If , then the intersection of all closed subsets containing is the smallest closed subset that contains , called the closure of , and variously denoted , , , , etc. It follows that implies and , so that forms a Moore closure operator on the power set .